 Many people ask me about my style of yoga it is a blend of all the training I have done over the years; Hatha, Dru and more recently I am very much inspired by the work of the late Vanda Scarvelli and every month I attend the workshops of Gary Carter who embodies her teachings and takes me deeper into my own yoga practice.

-I especially love water based sports and last summer I introduced friends and family to Stand Up Paddle boarding (SUP) and now I have a small fleet and I ready to teach Yoga on the Paddleboards.
+I especially love water based sports and last summer I introduced friends and family to Stand Up Paddle boarding (SUP) and now I have a small fleet and looking forward to a summer of SUP Yoga on the Paddleboards.
 It is a super way to challenge balance and abdominal strength.
 I realise that my yoga balances have not been put to the test, until now!
-So look out for us at various locations on the Thames; teaching one to one sessions or small groups ( lit up as we venture out on some night paddles), it is all great fun.
+So look out for us at various locations on the Thames; teaching one to one sessions or in small groups.

-I find in all the sports I practice the fundamental of yoga apply; concentration, being present, balance, stamina, breathing, strength, freedom of movement.
-The restorative nature of yoga is such that it rejuvenates my body and gives me the energy to go ‘do’ or ‘be’ more with my life.
-It is also my precious ‘space and time’ to relax and listen to myself.
+I find in all the sports I practice the fundamentals of yoga apply; concentration, co-ordination, balance, stamina, breathing, strength, freedom of movement.
+The restorative nature of yoga is such that it rejuvenates the body and gives energy not expends it.
+Yoga is my precious ‘space and time’ to relax and listen to myself.

 There is so much written about Yoga and its benefits and everyone who makes time for some yoga practice be it on their own or in a class will receive a wide range of health attributes and the ‘feel good factor’.
 Combine the breath and some yoga moves and you have a powerful duo.
 Ten to twenty minutes set a side each day for home yoga practice has the potential to energise and avoid ‘burn out’.